 16% of all HAIs were associated with the following multidrug-resistant pathogens:

-Keep reading for a closer look at these microorganisms and what science has achieved in our fight against infection!
+Stay tuned in the weeks to come for a closer look at these microorganisms and what science has achieved in our fight against infection!
 Click below for a look at how these microorganisms compare in terms of Pathogen, Prevalence, and Persistence.

 Editor's Note: This post was originally published in January 2015 and has been updated for freshness, accuracy and comprehensiveness.